CarlSargunar/Umbraco-Docker/Article_2.md

 ## DockerFile and Docker Compose

-Now that I have covered networking, and storage, and building on the previous article notes on Dockerfiles, the final piece for Docker with Umbraco 101 is the Docker Compose file.
-This file lets you specify a collection of containers, and the relationships between them, including specifying networks, storage, names, ports - everything you need to
+Now that I have covered networking, and storage the last part, and possibly the most important covers Dockerfile and Docker Compose.
+The Dockerfile is a file which is used to build a container image, and the Docker Compose file is a file which is used to manage multiple containers in a single file.
+Thus you define each container in your application with it's on Dockerfile, and you define the application as a whole with

+### Dockerfile

+This is a Docker Fuile

+### Docker Compose

 # References